aws-neuron/aws-neuron-sdk/src/examples/tensorflow/bert_demo/README.md

 python bert_model.py --input_saved_model $BERT_LARGE_SAVED_MODEL --output_saved_model ./bert-saved-model-neuron --crude_gelu
 ```

 This compiles BERT Large pointed to by $BERT_LARGE_SAVED_MODEL for an input size of 128 and batch size of 4.
 The compilation output is stored in bert-saved-model-neuron.
-Move this to your inf1 instance for inferencing.
+Copy this to your inf1 instance for inferencing.

 The bert_model.py script encapsulates all the steps necessary for this process.
-For details on what is done by bert_model.py please refer to Appendix 2.
+For details on what is done by bert_model.py please refer to [Appendix 2](https://github.com/HahTK/aws-neuron-sdk/tree/master/src/examples/tensorflow/bert_demo#appendix-2-).

 ## Running the inference demo
-Connect to your inf1.2xlarge instance and update tensorflow-neuron, aws-neuron-runtime and aws-neuron-tools :
+Connect to your inf1.2xlarge instance and update tensorflow-neuron, aws-neuron-runtime and aws-neuron-tools.

 ### Update inference EC2 instance
-Update to the latest neuron software by running the following.
+Update to the latest neuron software by executing the following commands :

 ```bash
 source activate aws_neuron_tensorflow_p36